Derek Oye (Chair), Health Systems Manager, Primary Care Systems, American Cancer Society

 Elise Fujimoto, Project Manager, GuideSpark, Inc.

-Elise served as Conference Coordinator for TCA’s inaugural, NATC 2015 in Las Vegas, Nevada.
-She was previously a member of the TCA Transitional Board and has also served on the Programming, Communications, and Tech Committees.
+Elise served as Conference Coordinator for TCA’s inaugural, NATC 2015 in Las Vegas, Nevada and Programming Consultant for NATC 2017 in San Diego, CA. She was previously a member of the TCA Transitional Board and serves as co chair of the Programming and Communications Committees.
+In addition, Elise serves on the NATC and TCA Tech Committees.
 Elise is a charter member of Jun Daiko, based in Mountain View, CA and serves as an instructor for the Mountain View Buddhist Temple Taiko group.

 Rome Hamner, Development and Communications Manager, Silicon Valley Urban Debate League